h-yung/naginata-notes/README.md

 **Optimizations**:
 - **[IN PROGRESS]** Make searchable by tag.
+- Move update and delete buttons into each notecard.
 - Searchable by title fragment, autocomplete.
 - Try autodeployment setup.
 - Should probably retitle this web app.